vardius/vardius.github.io/_posts/2020-6-02-go-error-stack-trace.md

 }
 ```

-Our error will contain wrapped error plus a stack trace where it happened.
-Our error type will implement two important methods: [Error](https://golang.org/pkg/builtin/#error) and [Unwrap](https://golang.org/pkg/errors/#Unwrap).
+Our error will contain wrapped error, plus a stack trace where it happened. *AppError* type will implement two important methods: [Error](https://golang.org/pkg/builtin/#error) and [Unwrap](https://golang.org/pkg/errors/#Unwrap).
 Since Go 1.13 introduces [new features](https://blog.golang.org/go1.13-errors) to the errors and fmt standard library packages to simplify working with errors that contain other errors.
 It makes it even easier to handle them.

 ## Unwrap
 *Unwrap* method that returns its contained error: